ADITYAP2003/Intellectual-Playground-Project/README.md

-# Intellectual-Playground-Project
+# 🎮 Gamified Platform for Intellectual Property Rights Awareness
-🎮 Gamified Platform for Intellectual Property Rights Awareness This project is a gamified platform designed to increase awareness of intellectual property rights among students aged 8 to 14.
+This project is a gamified platform designed to increase awareness of intellectual property rights among students aged 8 to 14.
 Through interactive games, quizzes, and educational content, the platform aims to educate and engage young users in understanding the importance of protecting intellectual property.

 The platform features: